proofit404/dependencies/docs/contrib/pytest.md

-# Py.Test contrib
+# pytest contrib

-[Py.test](https://docs.pytest.org/) is a state of art testing framework for Python.
+[pytest](https://docs.pytest.org/) is a state of art testing framework for Python.

 If you business objects have to do with a lot of third-party services,